Cerebral Palsy Lawyer Atlanta

 If you have a child with cerebral palsy and feel your child’s condition may have been caused by a doctor, nurse, or medical professional who made a mistake that could have been prevented, you may have legal options.
 To find out if you may have a case, you’ll need the help of an Atlanta cerebral palsy lawyer.
-First, let’s go over some vital information about cerebral palsy every parent needs to be aware of.
+First, let’s review vital information about cerebral palsy that every parent must know.

 Common Causes of Cerebral Palsy

 Children usually develop cerebral palsy during one of three stages—during their mother’s pregnancy, during the birth process, or during the newborn period.
-Development of cerebral palsy during each stage tends to be caused by key factors or conditions.
+The development of cerebral palsy during each stage tends to be caused by key factors or conditions.

-In order to determine a cause for your child’s cerebral palsy, you’ll need to examine each of the following lists and determine what factors or conditions might have been an influence.
+To determine a cause for your child’s cerebral palsy, you’ll need to examine each of the following lists and decide what factors or conditions might have been an influence.
 It’s important to remember that every case of cerebral palsy is different and may have been caused by multiple factors.
-Cerebral palsy is a complex condition and doctors are still finding new things about it every day.
+Cerebral palsy is a complex condition, and doctors are still finding new things about it every day.

 Here is just a fraction of some of the most common factors that lead to cerebral palsy during each stage:

-- Specific types of infections that occur during pregnancy including toxoplasmosis, rubella, cytomegallovirus (CMV), herpes simplex, or untreated group B strep
+- Specific types of infections during pregnancy include toxoplasmosis, rubella, cytomegalovirus (CMV), herpes simplex, or untreated group B strep.

-- Frequent use of certain types of prescription, nonprescription, or illegal drugs by the mother, or frequent use of alcohol by the mother during pregnancy
+- Frequent use of certain types of prescription, nonprescription, or illegal drugs by the mother or regular use of alcohol by the mother during pregnancy.

 During the Birth Process:

-- Dystocia, where the baby is stuck in the birth canal too long due to its size or position
+- Dystocia, where the baby is stuck in the birth canal for too long due to its size or position.

 During the Newborn Period:

-- Complications of severe prematurity including problems with the heart, blood pressure, circulation, breathing, meconium aspiration, nutrition, hydration, temperature, infection, jaundice, or bleeding
+- Complications of severe prematurity include problems with the heart, blood pressure, circulation, breathing, meconium aspiration, nutrition, hydration, temperature, infection, jaundice, or bleeding.

 If multiple factors from the above list may have had an impact on your child’s development or birthing process, you should speak to your doctor immediately and find out if your child is at risk for cerebral palsy.

-When your cerebral palsy lawyer is investigating your case, we’ll go over how you were treated during these stages and if there were any mistakes made or instances of negligence.
+When your cerebral palsy lawyer is investigating your case, we’ll go over how you were treated during these stages and if any mistakes or instances of negligence were made.

 Cerebral Palsy Facts